Summer 2024 admissions

 • The HESI AS Entrance Exam is used by Nursing Programs nationwide as a tool to help screen applicants.

 • The HESI A2 exam must be completed in a single session.
-Please ensure that you have adequate time to complete the exam prior to starting.
+Please ensure that you have adequate time to complete the exam before starting.

-• Should applicants have any questions or need assistance, please contact the following:
+• Should applicants have any questions or need assistance, please get in touch with the following:

 • Elsevier Support at (800) 222-9570 for questions related to setting up an Elsevier account